lendot/cattube/README.md

 Keep the immediate area around the sensor free of obstructions, both on the sides and above and below.
-If an item such as the bottom edge of a television, the side of a shelf, or even the floor is within the sensor's early range, that can cause the video player to activate and remain on.
+If an item such as the bottom edge of a television, the side of a shelf, or even the floor is too close to the sensor, that can cause the video player to activate and remain on.

-One good setup that doesn't take up much space is to wall-mount a small-ish TV/monitor a few inches above the sensor (the bottom of ours is 3.5" above the sensor).
-This gives our cats a roughly 2' x 2' area where they can watch their videos and as mentioned above they use the space a lot.
+One good setup that doesn't take up much space is to wall-mount a small TV/monitor a few inches above the sensor (the bottom of ours is 3.5" above the sensor).
+Then you just need to allocate a roughly 2' x 2' space in front of that TV where your cats can watch their videos.

 ## 4. Software